Get a Free consultation form Medipars Care Team

 • Well experienced doctors

-Retinal detachmentRetinal detachment or tear repair is eye surgery to place a retina back into its normal position.
+Retinal detachment or tear repair is eye surgery to place a retina back into its normal position.
 The retina is the light-sensitive film at the back of the eye.
-Retina detaches when the retina peels away from the inner wall of the eye.
-Patients may be more likely to have retinal detachment if they are short-sighted, have had cataract surgery in the past or have suffered a severe direct blow to the eye.
+The retina detaches when the retina peels away from the inner wall of the eye.
+Patients may be more likely to have retinal detachment if they are short-sighted, have had cataract surgery in the past, or have suffered a severe direct blow to the eye.
 Some types of retinal detachment can run in families, but these are rare.
-Most retinal detachments occur as a natural ageing process in the eye.
-A detached retina is a serious and sight-threatening event, happening when the retina becomes separated from its underlying supportive tissue.
-The retina cannot function when these layers are detached.
-And unless the retina is reattached soon, permanent vision loss may result.
+Most retinal detachments occur as a natural aging process in the eye.
+A detached retina is a serious and sight-threatening event, that happens when the retina becomes separated from its underlying supportive tissue.

 • Types of retinal detachment